playbook black h

 • Rehearsing and reviewing behaviours deliberately

-Step 5.
-Review and Repeat as priorities evolve
+Phase 8.
+Review and repeat as priorities evolve

 May onwards